Toronto Junior Roller Derby

 CAN I WEAR ROLLERBLADES?
 No, Roller Derby is played on derby skates also known as quad skates.
 Quad skates enable the players to be agile on the track and allow for more control and stability.

 CAN BOYS JOIN?
-All youth between the ages of 9 and 18 are welcome to join our league and practice with us.
-There may be some events where boys are unable to participate as not all leagues are co-ed.
+All youth between the ages of 9 and 18 are welcome to join our league.

 DO I GET TO PICK A DERBY NAME?
 Yes, definitely!
 Developing an alter-ego with a great derby name is part of the fun of playing derby.
 You can use your own name if you wish or come up with something completely unique.
 Need inspiration?
 Take a look at existing derby names.
 Think puns, favourite TV shows, famous people, books you love.
 Be creative and have fun with it.

 DO YOU HAVE UNIFORMS?
 Yes, midway through the season our skaters have the option to order a team uniform with their individual derby name and number printed on the back.
+Jerseys are ordered from Monster Muffin.
 Black and white practice t-shirts with the TJRD logo are also available for purchase for a fee of $20 at regular practices.
 TJRD merchandise and individual printing is also available through Sugarbomb.

 HOW DO I KEEP UP TO DATE ON TJRD NEWS AND EVENTS?
-We send out a weekly newsletter, and post reminders using Team Snap in order to let our skaters know about practice schedules.
+We send regular e-mail newsletters, and post reminders using Team Snap in order to let our skaters know about practice schedules.
 We also use our facebook page and website to promote upcoming events.

 DO YOU PLAY YEAR ROUND ?
-Currently TJRD runs regular Sunday practices from mid September until the end of June with breaks for holidays and occasional location blackouts.
-We also have outdoor open/free skate sessions for July and August at High park, weather permitting.
-In the summer months there are often opportunities for our skaters to participate in bouts with some of our sister leagues throughout Ontario.
+TJRD runs regular Sunday practices from mid September until the end of June with breaks for holidays.
+In the summer months there are often opportunities for our skaters to participate in bouts with other leagues throughout Ontario.
 These invitational bouts are lots of fun and a great way to meet other skaters.

 IS IT A FULL CONTACT SPORT?
 Skaters progressively work their way through several levels play based on their skill set and what they are personally comfortable with.
 Beginners start by focusing on developing skating skills followed by positional blocking.
 Once a skater progresses up to Level 2, they are exposed to light contact derby, with the emphasis on developing team blocking strategies.
 Finally, once they have passed their Level 3 testing, and only if they want to, skaters are exposed to full contact play.